 | Faded plinth or dust cover | Cosmetic | Does not affect sound |

 Estate sales, specialist hi-fi shops, and online marketplaces are the main hunting grounds.
-Specialist shops cost more but often sell serviced, tested units with some guarantee.
-Private sales are cheaper but riskier, so factor a possible service cost into any price you agree.
-If a seller cannot demonstrate the deck playing a record, treat the listing as a project, not a finished product, and negotiate accordingly.
+Specialist shops cost more but often sell serviced, tested units with some guarantee attached.
+Private sales run cheaper but riskier, so factor a possible service cost into any price you agree to.
+If a seller cannot demonstrate the deck playing a record, treat the listing as a project rather than a finished product, and negotiate accordingly.
 Bring a record you know well and listen for steady pitch and clean tracking before you commit.
+Once the deck is home and running, our guide to setting up a turntable the right way walks through leveling, tracking force, and anti-skate.

-Demand is real.
+Demand for vinyl keeps climbing.
 The RIAA year-end revenue report showed vinyl outsold CDs in units in 2022, and Luminate’s year-end report counted more than 49 million vinyl albums sold in 2023, pushing buyers toward both new and secondhand gear in 2026.
 A well-kept vintage deck can rival modern models, but only if the wear parts are sound.
 New buyers may prefer our roundup of the best record players for beginners, while the full system is covered in our beginner’s guide to collecting vinyl.

 Are vintage turntables better than new ones?

 Some high-end vintage decks were superbly engineered, but condition is everything.
-A neglected vintage unit will sound worse than a healthy modern entry deck.
+A neglected vintage unit will sound worse than a healthy modern entry-level deck.

 What is the most expensive part to repair?